FAVORITE CHOCOLATE FUDGE — The best creamy chocolate fudge ever! Just like my grandma used to make.

 I’ve tried a lot of fudge recipes over the years, and if I’m being honest, most of them haven’t been all that great.
-This really is my very favorite fudge recipe–just like the kind my grandma used to make!
+This really is my very Favorite Chocolate Fudge recipe–just like the kind my grandma used to make!

 I was actually starting to think I didn’t really like fudge.
 But that seemed crazy!
 So I started searching for a fudge recipe like the one my grandma made, because I knew it was the smoothest, creamiest fudge there ever was.

 Friends, this is the fudge I should have been making all along.
 It’s hands-down the best fudge you’re ever going to make.

 No, it’s not a 3-ingredient, 5 minute fudge, but it’s not much harder than that.
 You definitely don’t have to stand over a stove with a candy thermometer stirring for 30 minutes (4 1/2 minutes to be exact).

 Trust me, just a tiny bit of extra time and a few more ingredients and you’ve got fudge that’s just about perfect.